 A user with the FULL privilege can also write to all the data.
 For a user with the FULL privilege, the READ and WRITE algorithms are not enforced.

-Note that Oracle system and object authorizations are still enforced.
-For example, a user must still have SELECT on the application table.
+Oracle system and object authorizations are still enforced for users who have been granted the FULL privilege.
+For example, a user must still have the SELECT system privilege on the application table.
 The FULL authorization turns off the access mediation check at the individual row level.